The Health Benefits of Bone Broth

 While looking at my original two books, I saw that there was a new book out there, The 10-Day Belly Slimdown.

 I don’t promote diets in general, but six weeks of travel was brutal on my diet, skin, and weight, I decided to give this a try.
-I’m only a week in, but I did lose 4 pounds and my face looks WAY better.
+I lost 7 pounds in the 10 days and went on to lose 15 more pounds in maintenance.

 How to Drink Bone Broth